 Herbie Hancock and Kamasi Washington

 All patrons who purchase a ticket to the Herbie Hancock and Kamasi Washington concert at Rose Music Center will be treated to a Pre-Show Wine Tasting included with the price of each ticket.
+The wines available for tasting will be: Sweet Tulip Moscato, Sweet Tulip Pink Moscato, Sweet Tulip Sweet Red, Ava Grace Sauvignon Blanc, Ava Grave Pinot Grigio, 7 Deadly Zins Zinfandel, and 7 Deadly Zins Red Blend.
 Pre Show Tastings begin 90 minutes prior to the show and end 15 minutes before the concert begins.
 All Pre-Show Tastings will be located on the Main Concourse.
 Must be 21 years of age and have a valid ID to participate.
 While supplies last.

 In what is sure to be one of the most celebrated double-bills of the Summer, Herbie Hancock and Kamasi Washington have announced a series of tour dates across the U.S. and Canada, each bringing their full band and performing two distinct sets.
 Kicking off July 30 in Vienna, VA, the tour will touch down in Huber Heights, OH at Rose Music Center on Wednesday, August 7.